andytudhope/thebluebook/source/tangled-bank/index.md

 Seems any human nod,
 Where shift in strange democracy
 The million masks of God.” — G. K. Chesterton

+“The earth was once supposed to be flat.
+Well, so it is from Hlatini to Northam.
+That fact does not prevent science from proving that the earth as a whole is spherical.
+We are still at the stage that life is flat — the distance from birth to death.
+Yet the probability is that life, too, is spherical and much more extensive and capacious than the hemisphere we know.” — Joël Matlou

 “But this: that one can contain death, the whole of death, even before